adamedx/autographps-sdk/ROADMAP.md

 * Remove-GraphApplicationConsent should remove approleassignments
 * Add support for test endpoints by allowing alternate resource for endpoint uri
 * Make comments start at beginning of command
+* Make Get-GraphToken take all params from new-graphconnection and get-graphconnection

 ### Postponed